 - proportionate penalty 19 that is consistent with other penalties imposed by the Board for comparable offending.
-20 - [22] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to considering any aggravating and/or mitigating factors present.21 - [23] Record of work matters are at the lower end of the disciplinary scale.
+20 - [20] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to considering any aggravating and/or mitigating factors present.21 - [21] Record of work matters are at the lower end of the disciplinary scale.
 The Board's normal starting point for a failure to provide a record of work is a fine of \$1,500, an amount which it considers will deter others from such behaviour.
-There are no aggravating or mitigating factors present.
-As such, the Board sees no reason to depart from the starting point. - The Board will provide the Respondent with an opportunity to provide a record of work before it makes a final decision on the appropriate penalty.
-If one is provided to both the owner and the Territorial Authority as per the requirements of section 88(1) of the Act, it will be taken into consideration as a mitigating factor, and the penalty will be reduced by \$500 to a fine of \$1,000.
+The Respondent provided a record of work after the complaint was made.
+That is a mitigating factor, and the penalty will be reduced by \$500 in recognition of it.
+The fine is set at \$1,000.